 Jennifer Barlament joined the Atlanta Symphony Orchestra in January 2016 as Executive Director.
-Together with Music Director Robert Spano, Jennifer will continue to define and execute the strategic vision for the Atlanta Symphony Orchestra, both artistically and financially, while engaging key audiences to make that vision a reality.
+Together with Music Director Robert Spano, Barlament continues to define and execute the strategic vision for the Atlanta Symphony Orchestra, both artistically and financially, while engaging key audiences to make that vision a reality.

-Jennifer earned her Bachelor’s degree in music with a minor in physics at Emory University, where she received awards for both music and academic performance.
-She earned a Master’s degree in clarinet performance from the Eastman School of Music in Rochester, NY, where she also founded the New Eastman Symphony.
+Barlament earned her bachelor’s degree in music with a minor in physics at Emory University, where she received awards for both music and academic performance.
+She earned a master’s degree in clarinet performance from the Eastman School of Music in Rochester, NY, where she also founded the New Eastman Symphony.
 In 2013, Jennifer was the recipient of the League of American Orchestras’ prestigious Helen M. Thompson Award, given every two years to an early-career executive director.
-Jennifer resides in the Midtown area with her husband Kenneth Potsic, a bassoon repair and restoration specialist, and their son David.
+Jennifer resides in Druid Hills with her husband Kenneth Potsic, a bassoon repair and restoration specialist, and their son David.